-Restorative procedures help protect both oral health and overall health while improving the appearance of the patient’s smile.
-The right restorative procedures at the right time can reduce the need for additional dental work in the future.
+At Aurora Dental, we know that restorative procedures help protect both your oral health and overall health and improve the look of your smile!
+Having the right restorative procedures at the right time will also help you to reduce additional dental work in the future.

-Composite fillings use tooth-colored material to restore teeth with cavities and maintain a natural appearance.
+Composite fillings use a tooth-colored material to restore teeth with cavities, improving your dental health while maintaining an attractive, natural appearance.
+Requiring just one visit, we start by removing any decay, and then filling your tooth, curing the composite material by using a special light that hardens the material.
 Once the decay is removed, the tooth is filled with a composite material which is then cured using a specialized light to harden the material.
-Composite fillings can be done in one visit.

 Inlays and Onlays

-A crown is a dental restoration that completely covers the outside of a tooth that is cracked, broken, worn down, or severely decayed.
-Dental crowns are usually completed in two visits.
-During the first visit, the tooth is prepared (shaved down) and an impression is taken.
-A temporary crown is placed while the permanent crown is fabricated.
-During the second visit, the permanent crown is carefully fitted and then cemented into place.
+A crown is a dental restoration designed to completely cover the outside of a tooth.
+Crowns are used to cover cracked, broken, worn down, or severely decayed teeth, and are usually completed in two visits.
+At your initial visit, your damaged tooth is prepared and an impression is taken.
+We’ll place a temporary crown while the permanent crown is fabricated.
+When you return for a second visit, your permanent crown is carefully fitted and cemented into place.

-A bridge can replace missing teeth without the use of a denture or dental implant.
-A bridge is composed of two crowns and a replacement tooth or teeth.
-Crowns are typically placed on the teeth on either side of the space, with the fabricated tooth or teeth attached in between.
+A bridge is used to replace missing teeth without the use of either a denture or a dental implant.
+Typically, a bridge is composed of two crowns and a replacement tooth or teeth.
+The crowns are placed on the teeth on either side of the space, with the fabricated tooth or teeth attached in between.
+If you have multiple missing teeth, using an implant to anchor the bridge is an excellent and permanent option that helps preserve the strength of your jawbone and surrounding teeth.

-Dental implants are composed of three pieces: a small screw made of a biocompatible metal called titanium, an abutment which connects the screw and the final restoration, and the final restoration.
-The screw, which is placed in the jawbone, acts as a replacement for the tooth root, providing a strong foundation for fixed or removable replacement teeth.
-The screw begins to fuse with the bone over the course of a few months.
-After the fusing process, known as osseointegration, the abutment is inserted into the screw to allow for the permanent attachment of the restoration.
+The screw is placed in the jawbone, acting as a replacement for the tooth root, and providing a strong foundation for fixed or removable replacement teeth.
+The screw begins to fuse with the bone over the course of a few months in a process called osseointegration.
+Once the process is complete, the abutment is inserted into the screw, allowing permanent attachment of your restoration.

-A denture is a replacement for multiple missing teeth within the same (upper or lower) arch.
-A denture differs from a crown or bridge in that it does not rely on an existing tooth structure, and it completely replaces the missing teeth.
+A denture is a replacement for multiple missing teeth within the same upper or lower arch.
+It differs from either a crown or bridge because it doesn’t rely on an existing tooth structure, and it completely replaces missing teeth.

 - Full or Partial